mockoon/mockoon.com/content/tutorials/angular-mocking.md

 order: 100
 ---

-# Create the best mock API for your Angular application

----

 During the development of your Angular application, you may need to mock an API that is not ready yet, or only partially available (see [partial mocking with the proxy mode](docs:proxy-mode)).
 Let's have a look at the different options you have:

 ## Adding fake data in the service